Portfolio Insight

 4. Metrics-Driven

-The Lean Startup Approach
+How Does the Lean Startup Approach Apply?

 Build-Measure-Learn